Combating Human Trafficking

 In addition to becoming an ECPAT-USA member in 2019, Motel 6 is the first hotel company to become a member of the Texas Businesses Against Trafficking Alliance.
 Through our active membership of the American Hotel & Lodging Association (www.ahla.com), G6 participates in the industry-wide No Room for Trafficking campaign as well as issue roundtables, public awareness and state advocacy days.

-In addition, we provide financial support to several organizations working at the forefront of anti-trafficking efforts and survivor support programs including New Friends, New Life and Truckers Against Trafficking.
-In 2020, G6 will begin a partnership with the University of North Texas Foundation to create the G6 Hospitality Opportunity Fund, focused on at-risk and under-served students.
+We provide financial support to several organizations working at the forefront of anti-trafficking efforts and survivor support programs including New Friends, New Life and Truckers Against Trafficking.
+In 2020, G6 began a partnership with the University of North Texas Foundation to create the G6 Hospitality Opportunity Fund, focused on at-risk and under-served students.

 G6 recognizes that often trafficking survivors face significant challenges in accessing resources and social services to rebuild their lives.
 According to Polaris, in many parts of the United States, specialized survivor support and recovery programs may not exist or are under-resourced to meet the high demand for services and assistance.